-Steve Lawton, Trading Director at Primark, said: “This is a really exciting moment for all of us at Primark.
-Our pyjamas are some of our best-selling products; in fact, one in three women’s pyjamas bought in the UK are from Primark.
+Andrew Reaney, Trading Director at Primark, said: “This is a really exciting moment for all of us at Primark.
+Our pyjamas are some of our best-selling products.
 We’ve chosen one of our key product lines because we’re serious about bringing sustainable cotton into our business.

 “We feel strongly that our shoppers shouldn’t pay more for sustainable cotton.
 From this week, there will be a selection of designs to choose from in store, at the great prices that our customers know and love.
 We will expand the options over the coming months.”